I have two requirements for some testing which I’m currently undertaking and MySQL seems to be able to help me in both cases.

 - VTS is an in-memory database and needs to import data before a test and export data to file before it is shut down.
 This makes it very easy to accidentally close VTS before data is saved and lose your test data.
 MySQL and other databases automatically save the database tables when they shut down which reduces the risk of this occurring.

-A PDF document describing the process for using MySQL with LoadRunner, together with LoadRunner library files, the MySQL DLL and sample scripts which read and write to MySQL are attached on my discussion forum.
+A PDF document describing the process for using MySQL with LoadRunner, together with LoadRunner library files, the MySQL DLL and sample scripts which read and write to MySQL are available in my GitHib library.

 Please feel free to comment below if you find this useful.